NBC Sports video

 Video: Football from NBC Sports

-Check out some of the college football cheerleaders from across the country.
+Check out some of the NFL cheerleaders from across the league.